-Passports are a mainstay of global business travel, but fewer hold a passport than you may think.
+Passports are a mainstay of proof of identity for global business travel, but fewer hold a passport than you may think.
 For many people traveling within the US on domestic flights they only need a valid driver’s license for proof of identification.
 After all, not everyone travels internationally.
-If your employees only ever travel domestically, they may not have a passport and have been using their drivers license to travel for business.
+If your employees only ever travel domestically, they may not have a passport and have been using their driver’s license to travel for business.
 Up until recently, that was not a problem.
-However, the rules of travel are changing and a standard driver's license will soon not be enough.
+However, the rules of travel are changing, and a standard driver’s license will soon not be enough for airport security checkpoints.

 The REAL ID Act

 Several states have been granted an extension (check the compliance of your state with the Department of Homeland Security here).

 You May Already Be in Compliance

 Some states became compliant with the REAL ID Act early on.
 “There are 23 states and territories that needn’t worry — all are compliant with the REAL ID Act, which means that travelers can continue to use their licenses indefinitely,” writes Conde Nast Traveler.
 States already in compliance include:

 • Washington, D.C.